1924 Italian general election

 General elections were held in Italy on 6 April 1924 to elect the members of the Chamber of Deputies.
 They were held two years after the March on Rome, in which Benito Mussolini's National Fascist Party rose to power, and under the controversial Acerbo Law, which stated that the party with the largest share of the votes would automatically receive two-thirds of the seats in Parliament as long as they received over 25% of the vote.

-Mussolini's National List (an alliance of Catholic, liberal, and conservative political parties) used intimidation tactics against voters, resulting in a landslide victory and a subsequent two-thirds majority.
+Mussolini's National List (an alliance of fascists and a few liberal political parties) used intimidation tactics against voters, resulting in a landslide victory and a subsequent two-thirds majority.
 This was the country's last multi-party election until the 1946 Italian general election.

 Background

 On 22 October 1922 Benito Mussolini, the leader of the National Fascist Party, attempted a coup d'état (titled by the Fascist propaganda as the March on Rome) in which around 30,000 Italian fascists took part.
 The quadrumvirs leading the Fascist party, General Emilio De Bono, Italo Balbo (one of the most famous ras), Michele Bianchi, and Cesare Maria de Vecchi, organized the march while Mussolini stayed behind for most of the march; Mussolini allowed pictures to be taken of him marching along with the Fascist marchers.
 Generals Gustavo Fara and Sante Ceccherini assisted to the preparations of the March of 18 October.
 Other organizers of the march included the Marquis Dino Perrone Compagni and Ulisse Igliori.

-On 24 October Mussolini declared before 60,000 people at the Fascist Congress in Naples: "Our program is simple: we want to rule Italy."
+On 24 October 1922 Mussolini declared before 60,000 people at the Fascist Congress in Naples: "Our program is simple: we want to rule Italy."
 The Blackshirts occupied some strategic points of the country and began to move on the capital.
 On 26 October, former Prime Minister of Italy, Antonio Salandra, warned the incumbent Prime Minister Luigi Facta that Mussolini was demanding his resignation and that he was preparing to march on Rome.
 Facta did not believe Salandra and thought that Mussolini would govern quietly at his side.
 To meet the threat posed by the bands of Fascist troops now gathering outside Rome, Facta (who had resigned but continued to hold power) ordered a state of siege for Rome.
 Having had previous conversations with King Victor Emmanuel III about the repression of Fascist violence, he was sure the King would agree.
 Instead, the King refused to sign the military order.
 On 28 October, the King handed power to Mussolini, who was supported by the military, the business class, and political right.